A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Full chastity belts can also inhibit your ability to wipe or wash properly after going to the bathroom.
 So if you’re going to wear it long term, you’ll need to be fastidious about hygiene and probably remove it completely at least once a day to wash yourself and the belt.

 Honestly, I think true permanent or very-long-term chastity is in the realm of “doesn’t work in reality.”
-So no, this belt isn’t truly suitable for long-term continuous wear, but I don’t believe there’s a device in existence that is.
+So no, this belt isn’t truly suitable for long-term continuous wear.
+But to be honest, I don’t believe there’s a device in existence that is.
 That’s no shade to the product (which is excellent) at all.
 That’s just physiology.

 But that doesn’t mean you can’t have a hell of a lot of fun with the fantasy!
 In my experience, kink is really not about what is literally true or possible.
 It’s about playing with ideas, with dynamics, with emotions and desires and the hidden parts of ourselves.
 Toys and accessories are tools we use to help ourselves get into those mindsets and bring those fantasies to life.
 Our minds and bodies have to do the rest of the work.